jdcloudcom/en/documentation/IoT/IoT-Hub/Getting-Started/Delete-Instance.md

 # Delete instance

 You can rapidly delete the instance of IoT Hub through the Console for IoT Hub Service or the API.
-For the Billing Instructions of the instance, see “[Price Overview](../Pricing/Billing-Overview.md)”, “[Billing Rules](../Pricing/Billing-Rules.md)”.
+For the Billing Instructions of the instance, see "[Price Overview](../Pricing/Billing-Overview.md)", "[Billing Rules](../Pricing/Billing-Rules.md)".

 This document introduces how to delete the instance of IoT Hub Service through the Console.